taxdown/coding-challenge/README.md

 ### You want to take on the challenge?

-Feel free to tackle the challenge, create a private repo and invite :arrow_right: [Joaquin Fernandez](https://github.com/JoaquinFernandez)
+Feel free to tackle the challenge, create a private repo and invite us!